 How to claim for mis-sold payment protection insurance (PPI)

 Payment protection insurance (PPI), which is designed to help you keep up payments on your loans and or credit cards in the case of illness, accident, redundancy or death has been mis-sold to millions of people.
-However, the good news is you may now be able to claim compensation.
+However, the good news is you might now be able to claim compensation.
 If you think you’ve been mis-sold, find out how to make a PPI claim.

 - What PPI compensation you could reclaim

 - How to find out if you’ve been mis-sold PPI

 - Avoid claims management companies